 N-Acetyl L-Tyrosine – 250mg

-This ingredient might sound similar to the previous, but this one will feature a different amino acid and comes with heavy cognitive benefits.
+This ingredient might sound similar to the previous one, but this one will feature a different amino acid and comes with heavy cognitive benefits.

-Tyrosine plays a major role in memory, creativity, and executive function skills.
+Tyrosine significantly affects memory, creativity, and executive function skills.
 In the brain, it helps produce several neurotransmitters to make this happen — dopamine, norepinephrine, and epinephrine.
-Some studies suggest it to work well with stimulants.
+Some studies suggest it works well with stimulants.

 N-Acetyl L-Tyrosine is known as the most bioavailable form of Tyrosine.